Upcoming Info Sessions

 The Master of Science program in Clinical Mental Health Counseling involves a two-year full-time package of academic courses and supervised practica, with the option to complete a thesis.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The Clinical Mental Health Counseling Program prepares students for careers in federal, state, and local clinics, privately funded agencies, colleges and universities, and other mental health counseling positions.
-The program provides a general foundation in theoretical and applied perspectives of counseling in addition to offering the student a solid background in psychology.
+The program provides a general foundation in theoretical and applied perspectives of counseling in addition to offering the student a solid background in counseling.
 Special emphasis is placed on skill development, supervised practica, and on-site internships in various community and mental health clinics.

-Additional application materials are specified below.
+- Additional application materials are specified below.
 Applications will not be forwarded to the department for review until all required materials have been received by the Graduate School.

-International Applicants: Please click here for information regarding Degree Equivalency, English Language Proficiency and student VISA requirements.
+- International Applicants: Please review the requirements for information regarding Degree Equivalency, English Language Proficiency and student VISA requirements.

 Additional Application Requirements

 - Three (3) Letters of Reference